GO e-Bike is a regional e-bike share programme with a growing number of locations across the South East of Scotland.

 During March 2021 final construction of the public hire scheme was completed with the installation of four bike charging hire points at Eskbank, Jarnac Court, Musselburgh Train Station, and The Brunton Theatre.
 The system was launched in April 2021.
 East Lothian secured funding for two further hire points without charging capability in Musselburgh, which are due to be operational in early summer 2022.

-To find out more and start riding, visit: https://goebike.uk/
+Find out more and start cycling.

 Equality Impact statement for the project can be found here: EQIA-Go-e-bike